shoheiyokoyama/LLDB-Debugging/CProgram/README.md

 #### Continue

-`continue` or `c`  execute all the instructions until it hits a next breakpoint or the process ends
+`continue` or `c`  execute all the instructions until it hits a next breakpoint or the process ends.

 ```bash
 (lldb) continue